Venryx/webpack-string-replacer/README.md

 > Based on total file matches. (if a file was in a non-matching chunk, it doesn't count toward this total)
 >
 > Examples: (see rules.X.chunkMatchCount)

+#### `rules.X.logFileMatches` - bool

+> If true, files matches by rule will have their paths logged for inspection.

+#### `rules.X.logFileMatchContents` - number

+> If set, files matches by rule will have the first X characters of their contents logged for inspection.

 #### `rules.X.replacements` - Replacement[]